HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-single-connector.md

-#  CAS-M Single-Connector Deployment (StanAlone with AAD DS)
+#  CAS-M Single-Connector Deployment (Standalone with AAD DS)

 **Objective**: The objective of this documentation is to deploy the Single Connector architecture on Azure using [**Azure Cloud Shell**](https://portal.azure.com/#cloudshell/) (ACS).